ryanve/dope/README.md

 ### dope.bridge()

 The bridge handles the integration of methods into a host.
-It augments the host with the above-detailed methods. dope automatically augments [ender](http://ender.no.de) or [jQuery](http://jquery.com) at runtime if available.
-To integrate into other jQuery-compatible hosts, the bridge can be called manually as demonstrated below:
+It augments the host with the above-detailed methods.
+To integrate into jQuery or a jQuery-compatible host, call the bridge as demonstrated below:

 ```js
 dope.bridge($)       // integrate dope into $ (existing methods are not overwritten)